QuickBooks knows your bank balance, not what that GM program actually costs to run

 Exactly what you get

 Most often a costing layer, not a new accounting system.
 It sits on QuickBooks or Xero, ties shop-floor actuals to programs, surfaces per-program margin and price-down erosion in real time, and tracks SR&ED-eligible R&D through the year.
 You keep certified books and gain the margin intelligence they never gave you.
-It draws on your ERP (Enterprise Resource Planning), feeds business intelligence dashboards, and connects to HR (Human Resources) software for labor cost.
+It draws on your ERP (Enterprise Resource Planning), feeds business intelligence (BI) dashboards, and connects to HR (Human Resources) software for labor cost.

 How to choose a developer in Oshawa